Vince Cable: Coalition government minister (2010–2015)

 In July 2010, Cable sought to reform credit lines amid a "significant demand" (according to the Forum of Private Business) of smaller firms finding it harder to secure loans.
 Among a range of proposals published in a green paper, Cable urged banks to limit bonus and dividend payments to "pre-crisis and 2009 levels respectively", the green paper stating that such a move would enable banks to retain £10,000,000,000 of additional capital in 2010 could in turn sustain £50,000,000,000 of new lending.
+Concrete results included an agreement by the banks to finance a Business Growth Fund which has since invested £4 billion in 'patient capital' in growing firms.
+Agreement followed in 2012 to establish the British Business Bank with £1 billion of government money.
+Formally established in 2014 it was investing £3.5 of public money in small business a decade later.
+He was however seen as being vindicated when the story emerged in July 2011 of the News International ‘hacking’ scandal'.
+He was attacked from both right and left.
+He was deemed as an 'anti-Business Secretary'.

 The left-leaning parts of the British press have been critical of his role in the Coalition Government, from The Guardian to the Morning Star describing him as "the man who started off a Lib Dem and now looks more convincingly Tory than most of the Tory frontbench" for his role in supporting public spending cuts.